 Source: Bloomberg unless otherwise noted.
 Downside protection is no guarantee against future losses.
 There is no guarantee that the above market trends will continue.
 "US Treasuries" represented by ICE BofA 10-Year US Treasury Index.
 "US Agg" represented by Bloomberg US Agg TR Unhedged USD Index.
 "US Investment Grade" represented by Bloomberg US Corporate Index.
 "US High Yield" represented by ICE BofA US High Yield Master II Index.
-"US Leveraged Loans" represented by Cliffwater Direct Lending Index.
-(1) Yield to maturity as of 9/30/23 unless otherwise noted.
+"US Leveraged Loans" represented by Morningstar LSTA US Leveraged Loan Index.
+"CMBS" represented by ICE BofA US Fixed Rate Agency CMBS Index USD Hedged.
+"US Direct Lending" represented by Cliffwater Direct Lending Index.
+(1) Yield to maturity as of 12/31/23 unless otherwise noted.
 (2) Correlation coefficient is a statistic measure of how strong a relationship is between two variables.
 It can range from -1 to +1, with -1 indicating a perfect negative correlation, +1 indicating a perfect positive correlation and 0 indicating no correlation at all.
-Data represents correlation of net KCOPX performance to various indices over the 3-year period ended 9/30/23.
-These correlations may vary substantially in the future or over different time periods that can result in greater valuations.
+Data represents correlation of net KCOPX performance to various indices over the 3-year period ended 12/31/23.
+These correlations may vary substantially in the future or over different time periods that can result in greater volatility.